cyclejs-community/component-combinators/documentation/m.md

   - layout : 'compact, fluid, attached, top attached, bottom attached, left attached, right attached'
   - listenTo : event list such as click, hover, etc.

-  TODO : contract for the settings
-     - DONT CHECK NO EXTRA COMPONENTS (could inherit settings from elsewhere)
-     - check values for property are in the corresponding enum list
-     - dont forget that a property can be present but undefined, and that is different from the property not being present

 ### Source code
 TODO : implement, include a link to the code on github, and excerpts from it with `...` for low relevant part of the code.
 That means include ButtonComponentSpec as comments in the source code

-### ButtonComponentSpec
-The specifications are as follow :
-- The component MAY listen to any of the regular DOM event associated to a button:
-  - click, hover, etc.
-- A button MAY have content inside, which is any valid HTML
-  - hence a button children component can be a simple text (TODO : do I need a text component? or mText operator - it is the same I think)

 We hence have :
   - `makeOwnSinks` which generates `<div class = 'ui button ...'> </div>`